-Payments to farmers in mountain areas and other areas facing natural or other specific constraints shall be granted annually per hectare of UAA agricultural area in order to compensate farmers for additional costs and income foregone related to the constraints for agricultural production in the area concerned.

-Additional costs and income foregone shall be calculated in comparison to areas which are not affected by natural or other specific constraints, taking into account payments pursuant to Chapter 3 of Title III of Regulation (EU) No DP/2012.

-2. Payments shall be granted to farmers who undertake to pursue their farming activity in the areas designated pursuant to Article 33.
+- 1. Payments to farmers in mountain areas and other areas facing natural or other specific constraints shall be granted annually per hectare of UAA agricultural area in order to compensate farmers for additional costs and income foregone related to the constraints for agricultural production in the area concerned. - Additional costs and income foregone shall be calculated in comparison to areas which are not affected by natural or other specific constraints, taking into account payments pursuant to Chapter 3 of Title III of Regulation (EU) No DP/2012. - 2.
+Payments shall be granted to farmers who undertake to pursue their farming activity in the areas designated pursuant to Article 33.

-- Payments shall be fixed between the minimum and maximum amount laid down in Annex I. - Member States shall provide for degressivity of payments above a threshold level of area per holding, to be defined in the programme except if the grant only covers the minimum payment per ha per year as laid down in Annex I. - 5.
-Member States may grant payments under this measure between 2014 and 2017 2019 to farmers in areas which were eligible under Article 36(a)(ii) of Regulation (EC) No 1698/2005 during the 2007-2013 programming period but are no longer eligible following the new delimitation referred to in Article 46-33(3).
-These payments shall be degressive starting in 2014 2016 at 80% of the payment received in 2013 and ending in 2017 2019 at 20%.
-When the level of the payment reaches 25 EUR pr. ha. pr. year due to degressivity, the Member State can continue the minimum payments at this level until 2019. - 6.
+- 3. Payments shall be fixed between the minimum and maximum amount laid down in Annex I. - 4.
+Member States shall provide for degressivity of payments above a threshold level of area per holding, to be defined in the programme except if the grant only covers the minimum payment per haper year as laid down in Annex I. - In addition, Member States may grant payments under this measure between 2014 and 2017 2019 to farmers in areas which were eligible under Article 36(a)(ii) of Regulation (EC) No 1698/2005 during the 2007-2013 programming period but are no longer eligible following the new delimitation referred to in Article 46-33(3).
+These payments shall be degressive over a four year period starting when the delimitation in accordance with Article 33(3) is completed and at the latest in 2014 2016 at no more than 80% of the average payment received in 2013 fixed in the programme for the programming period 2007-2013 in accordance with Article 36(a)(ii) and at or no more than 80% of the payment fixed in accordance with paragraph 1 whichever is the lower, and ending in 2017 2019 at the latest at no more than 20%.
+When the level of the payment reaches 25 EUR pr. ha. pr. year due to degressivity, the Member State can continue the minimum payments at this level until 2019 the four year period is completed. - 6.
 In Member States which have not completed the delimitation referred to in Article 33(3) before 1 January 2014, paragraph 5 shall apply to farmers receiving payments in areas which were eligible for such payments during the 2007-2013 period.
 Following completion of the delimitation, farmers in areas that remain eligible shall receive full payments under this measure.
-Farmers in areas that are no longer eligible shall continue to receive payments in accordance with paragraph 5.]
+Farmers in areas that are no longer eligible shall continue to receive payments in accordance with paragraph 5.